 Browns Point best known for the historic lighthouse that guides ships through Commencement Bay was first lit in 1887 (two years before Washington became a state).
 It was originally named “Point Brown” and the first resident keeper was coincidentally Oscar Brown.

-Starts off with a medium brown aging into a leathery honey brown.
+Starts off with a medium brown ageing into a leathery honey brown.

-Subtle layers will be visible as “grain” on the face of a radiused fingerboard in this color.
+Subtle layers will be visible as “grain” on the face of a radiused fingerboard in this colour.